-The FDA has authorized the Pfizer vaccine for individuals 16 years of age or older and the Moderna vaccine for those 18 years of age or older.
+The FDA has authorized the Pfizer vaccine for individuals 16 years of age or older, and the Moderna and Johnson & Johnson vaccine for those 18 years of age or older.
 Tell your vaccine provider about all of your medical conditions.
-You should not get the vaccine if you have had a severe allergic reaction after a previous dose of the same vaccine, or a severe allergic reaction to any ingredient of this vaccine.
+You should not get the vaccine if you have had a severe allergic reaction after a previous dose of the same vaccine or a severe allergic reaction to any ingredient of this vaccine.

 Yes, when you are eligible to get the vaccine, it is recommended that you do so.
 We are still learning about COVID.
 While reinfection appears to be rare so far, it is possible to get COVID more than once.
 If you currently have COVID, wait until after your isolation period is done to get vaccinated.
 Talk with your healthcare provider for additional guidance.

-Right now, only the Pfizer and Moderna vaccines has been authorized for distribution.
-As we learn more from the clinical trials, there may be a vaccine that is more appropriate for you.
+Right now, only the Pfizer, Moderna and Johnson & Johnson vaccines have been authorized for distribution.
+There may be a vaccine that is more appropriate for you than another.
 We encourage you to talk with your healthcare provider to know what is recommended for your circumstances.

 The vaccine looks to be very effective, but it’s not perfect.
 Even after you are vaccinated, you will need to avoid gatherings, wear a face covering and keep your distance when around people outside your household.
 This isn’t forever, just for now.

 The COVID vaccine is a big step on the path out of this pandemic, but it is not an instant solution.
 If all goes smoothly, it will likely take 9-12 months to fully vaccinate most of the population.
+We are now a couple of months into that, with more to go.
 That’s another 9-12 months of fighting COVID with the same measures we’re relying on now.
 Wear a mask.
 Avoid gatherings.
 Stay home if you’re sick.
 Keep your distance and wash your hands.
 We can’t let our guard down until public health and medical professionals agree it is safe to do so.

-No. They do not affect or interact with our DNA in any way, and no microchip is present. mRNA never enters the nucleus of the cell, which is where our DNA (genetic material) is kept.
-The cell breaks down and gets rid of the mRNA soon after it is finished using the instructions.
+No. They do not affect or interact with our DNA in any way, and no microchip is present.
+The genetic code of the coronavirus never enters the nucleus of the cell, which is where our DNA (genetic material) is kept.
+The cell breaks down and gets rid of the foreign virus’ code soon after it is finished using the instructions.